Common House Spiders: Identification & Facts

-- They eat common indoor pests such as roaches, mosquitoes, flies, fleas, moths and bed bugs!
-Because of their eating habits, spiders help prevent disease that can be spread by these pests.
+- They eat common indoor pests such as roaches, mosquitoes, flies, fleas, moths, and bed bugs!
+Because of their eating habits, they help prevent diseases that can be spread by these pests.

-- They eat bugs and other pests that are extremely harmful to our croplands—in fact, spider expert Norman Platnick says there would be a famine without spiders controlling the insect population.
+- They eat bugs and other pests that are extremely harmful to our croplands—in fact, spider expert Norman Platnick says there would be a famine without them controlling the insect population.

 - Spider venom has become valuable in medical studies.
-Scientific tests have shown potential in neurological disorders, epileptic seizures, strokes, pain control and erectile dysfunction with the use of certain spider venom.
+Scientific tests have shown potential in neurological disorders, epileptic seizures, strokes, pain control, and erectile dysfunction with the use of certain venoms.

-Understanding more about the type of spider you’re dealing with can help with getting rid of your spider problem and preventing them from returning to your home.
+Understanding more about the types and species of spiders you’re dealing with can help with getting rid of them in your home and preventing them from returning.

-Now that you are well versed on the most common household spiders, it is time to get them out of your home—if you so desire.
-The 3 steps listed below will help make your home a less ideal space for spiders to choose as their home:
+Now that you are well versed in the most common household spiders, it is time to get them out of your home—if you so desire.
+The 3 steps listed below will help make your home a less ideal space for these pests to choose as their home:

-- Clean - Vacuuming up dust bunnies, old cobwebs, and wiping up dusty areas will eliminate the risk of bugs and pests, thus eliminating the risk of spiders.
+– Vacuuming up dust bunnies, old cobwebs, and wiping up dusty areas will eliminate the risk of bugs and pests, thus eliminating the risk of spiders.
 No food supply, no predator.
-The spiders will have no need to come around—unless seeking warmth.
+They will have no need to come around—unless seeking warmth.

-- Seal - By sealing up any openings that can pose a potential entry for spiders, you will prevent them from gaining entrance.
-Cracks in foundations, doors, windows, etc. provide an easy access into your home.
+– By sealing up any openings that can pose a potential entry for spiders, you will prevent them from gaining entrance.
+Cracks in foundations, doors, windows, etc. provide easy access into your home.

-– Protect - Protect your home with the pleasant scent of Stay Away® Spiders.
-Not only will you enjoy the air-freshener-like scent, you will prevent your inside property from a spider infestation.
+– Protect your home with the pleasant scent of our spider pest-control product, Stay Away® Spiders.
+Not only will you enjoy the air-freshener-like scent, but you will also prevent your inside property from a spider infestation.
 The legs of a spider are highly sensitive and are used for hearing, feeling, and smelling.
-The ingredients found in Stay Away® Spiders interferes with these and disrupts it's senses causing it to run for the hills—or just back outside.
-The combined scent of citronella, lemongrass, and rosemary also help repel various types of prey, leaving your home pest free.
+The ingredients found in Stay Away® interferes with these and disrupts its senses causing it to run for the hills—or just back outside.
+The combined scent of citronella, lemongrass, and rosemary also helps repel various types of prey, leaving your home pest-free.